qizalan/ideal-lamp/README.md

 There will be occasional minigames based on certain choices.

 ## Mirroring Information
 This is still a school project, and school projects have criteria.
-This section explains how the project mirrors the important characters, symbols, and themes from *Delirium*.
+This section explains how the project mirrors the important theme from *Delirium*.

-### Characters
-In this game, the player is able to make choices which will determine their life.
-Characteristics and characters from the story of *Delirium* are present in this, however ultimately, it will be up to the player to decide the type of person they would like to be.
-TODO

-### Symbols
-Placeholder

 ### Themes
 Throughout the story of *Delirium*, Lena Haloway is constantly bombarded by misinformation.
 This is the main theme of the story, with smaller themes that additionally build towards this main theme.